project-kessel/docs/src/content/docs/start-here/kessel-inventory.md

 # Kessel Inventory

-Kessel Inventory is a service that keeps tracks of resources (`rhel-host`, `k8s-policy`, `k8s-cluster`, `integrations`, etc) and the relationships (not to be confused with Kessel Relations) between each resource (e.g. `k8s-policy` -- `is-propagated-to` --> `k8s-cluster`).
+Kessel Inventory is a service that keeps track of resources (`rhel-host`, `k8s-policy`, `k8s-cluster`, `integrations`, etc) and the relationships (distinct from Kessel Relations) between each resource (e.g., `k8s-policy` -- `is-propagated-to` --> `k8s-cluster`).

-Each resource can contain information about its internal, such as the version of the cluster, information about the nodes, severity, etc
+Each resource can contain internal information, such as cluster version, node details, severity, etc.

 It relies on services reporting the status of each resource and relations between those.

 To prevent services from having to save yet another id, Kessel Inventory will accept the reporter's resource id in lieu of any id that is stored in Kessel Inventory's database.
 As such, API calls that address a particular resource will require the following tuple to identify a resource:
-- `local_resource_id`
+- `local_resource_id` - Id of the resource used by the reporter.
-- `resource_type`
+- `resource_type` - Resource type as identified by Kessel Inventory. e.g., `rhel-host`, `integrations`, `k8s-cluster`, etc.
-- `reporter_id`
+- `reporter_id` - Id of the reporter.
-- `reporter_type`
+- `reporter_type` - Type of reporter. e.g., `OCM`, 'ACM', 'HBI', etc.

 ## Persistence

-Resources and relationships are saved in a SQL database, having the specifics of each resource stored as JSON blob.
+Resources and relationships are saved in a SQL database, with the specifics of each resource stored as a JSON blob.

-The two principal tables are `resources` and `relationships` where we store the resources and relationships data respectively.
-Each of these tables has a `_history` table, where the history of changes is being saved along the operation that triggered that event.
+The primary tables are `resources` and `relationships` where we store the resources and relationships data respectively.
+Each of these tables has a corresponding `_history` table where changes are stored, along with the operation that triggered the event.

 Lastly, we have the `local_to_inventory_id` table that maps a reporter's resource identifier to an id used in the database.